 This is everything vanilla ice cream should be: impossibly rich and smooth with deep notes of honey, caramel, and flowers.
-A good Highland Scotch (I'm partial to Glenlivet 12) brings out the best flavors of vanilla while also adding depth; smokier varieties are also fun to play with if you're into that sort of thing.
+A good Highland Scotch (I'm partial to Glenlivet 12 for this) brings out the best flavors of vanilla while also adding depth; smokier varieties are also fun to play with if you're into that sort of thing.
 There's a good amount of salt to keep you coming back for another bite.
 Add salt slowly and adjust it to your tastes.

-To play against such a floral whisky I used Mexican vanilla bean, which has a powerful spicy funk.
+To play against such a floral whisky I use Mexican vanilla bean, which has a powerful spicy funk.
 Avoid Mexican vanilla extracts, which are often cut with cheaper, potentially toxic ingredients.
 Mexican vanilla beans are amazing, but should come from sources you trust.